Welcome! You made it to the launch site.

 So now what?

 By now you know what WordPress is and more precisely what’s so special about it.
-You got to know the many good reasons why to use WordPress and you might have received a significant boost of confidence from browsing through all the awesome Websites that are powered by WordPress.
+You got to know the many good reasons why you should have an online Portfolio and you might have received a significant boost of confidence from browsing through the best and most innovative Architecture Websites of 2018.

 So now what?